 A council can be made up of between six to 15 councillors, depending on the number set by the individual local government.
 Where the local community, and not the councillors, elect a mayor, councillor numbers are limited to between five to 14.

-In addition to the elected councillors, staff are employed to administer local government, and are overseen by the Chief Executive Officer.
+In addition to the elected councillors, staff are employed to administer local government, overseen by the Chief Executive Officer.

 For more information, visit the Department of Local Government, Sport and Cultural Industries.

 Enrolling to vote in a local government election

 All residents in a local government district who are enrolled on the State Electoral Roll are automatically enrolled on the corresponding local government roll.
 People who own or occupy property within a local government district, can apply to their local government to be included on the roll as an owner/occupier, as long as they are eligible electors.
 A body corporate may apply to have up to two eligible electors to be included on the owner/occupier roll.

-All eligible electors are allowed to vote once in any district or ward for which they are enrolled.
-If a person lives within one local district or ward, and owns or occupies property in a different district or ward, they may be entitled to a vote in both areas, provided they are enrolled for those addresses.
+All eligible electors are allowed to vote once in any district or ward where they are enrolled.
+If a person lives within one local district or ward, and owns or occupies property in a different district or ward, they may be entitled to a vote in both areas, provided they are enrolled for both.
 For more information or to enrol as an owner/occupier, contact your local government.

 Voting in a local government election

-Voting in a local government election is not compulsory in Western Australia.
+Voting in a local government election is not compulsory in WA.
 However, all electors are strongly encouraged to vote.